EvgeniyaPronina/json-test-task/README.md

 Eliminate  Lowest Score for specific criteria (est. time 15 min):

-(  Task was edited because it’s a lot of candidates and it’s start to be very hard to compare their results in one test.
+(  Task was edited because itâ€™s a lot of candidates and itâ€™s start to be very hard to compare their results in one test.
 We look at code style and whole approach.  )

 A JSON string with over 100000 elements is passed to your function.
 The sting is already SORTED and will contain data as shown in the example below.